scylladb/scylladb/docs/kb/compaction.rst

 When new data is written very quickly, the Leveled Compaction strategy may be temporarily unable to keep up with the demand.
 This can result in an accumulation of a large number of SSTables in L0 which in turn create very slow reads as all read requests read from all SSTables in L0.
 So as an emergency measure, when the number of SSTables in L0 grows to 32, LCS falls back to STCS to quickly reduce the number of SSTables in L0.
 Eventually, LCS will move this data again to fixed-sized SSTables in higher levels.

 Likewise, when :term:`bootstrapping<Bootstrap>` a new node, SSTables are streamed from other nodes.
 The level of the remote SSTable is kept to avoid many compactions until after the bootstrap is done.
 During the bootstrap, the new node receives regular write requests while it is streaming the data from the remote node.
 Just like any other write, these writes are flushed to L0.
-If Scylla did an LCS compaction on these L0 SSTables and created SSTables in higher level, this could have blocked the remote SSTables from going to the correct level (remember that SSTables in a run must not have overlapping key ranges).
-To remedy this from happening, Scylla compacts the tables using STCS only in L0 until the bootstrap process is complete.
+If ScyllaDB did an LCS compaction on these L0 SSTables and created SSTables in higher level, this could have blocked the remote SSTables from going to the correct level (remember that SSTables in a run must not have overlapping key ranges).
+To remedy this from happening, ScyllaDB compacts the tables using STCS only in L0 until the bootstrap process is complete.
 Once done, all resumes as normal under LCS.

 .. _incremental-compaction-strategy-ics: